Polar embeds a bunch of sensors into a workout shirt

 Flytrex lands $3M to make drone delivery a thing

-The once-ascendant world of wearables seems to be on shaky ground of late, but you’ve got it to hand it to polar for really going all in.
-The Finnish company’s certainly got the history to back it up, of course, having produced wearable heart rate monitors since the early 80s, decades before anyone managed to embed the things on a wrist band.
+The once-ascendant world of wearables seems to be on shaky ground of late, but you’ve got to hand it to polar for really going all in.
+The Finnish company’s certainly got the history to back it up, of course, having produced wearable heart rate monitors since the early 80s, decades before anyone managed to embed the things on a wristband.

 And there’s perhaps something to be said for a wearable that’s actually, you know, wearable.
 After years of industry talk around embedded apparel, the company’s gone and launched a high tech top – the Polar Team Pro Shirt.
 The sleeveless garment has GPS and heart rate monitoring – the company’s longstanding bread and butter – built in.